 Ridges

-Another common problem with nails is lengthwise ridges.
+Another common problem with fingernails is lengthwise ridges.
 Usually a result of diet and other physical factors, ridges can cause an uneven texture on the underside of the nail.
 The above first solution for hooked nails (filing directly underneath the nail until the ridge is evened out) works in most cases, but is again only a temporary solution.
 One must be wary not to take off too much nail.

 Another solution is to speak with your dermatologist or physician about dietary changes to produce healthier nails.
 A change in diet can often have a big impact on the health (and yes also the sound!) of your nails.